As New York legal window opens, child sex abuse victims sue Catholic Church, others

 “While we carefully review the claims made in these suits, we ask that people pray for peace and healing for all those who have suffered from the sin and crime of the sexual abuse of minors, wherever it occurred,” the archdiocese’s statement said.

-At least two lawsuits were also filed against the Boy Scouts of America.
+At least two lawsuits were also filed against the Boy Scouts of America, which is based in Irving, Texas.
 One accused the national organization of knowingly employing thousands of leaders who were suspected of molesting children.

 The Boy Scouts of America said in a statement on Wednesday that it “strongly supports efforts to ensure that anyone who commits sexual abuse is held accountable,” apologized to anyone harmed during their time in the organization and said it paid for victims’ counseling.